 - Create and manage personal client appointments and personal schedule

 Knowledge and Skill Requirements:

 - Knowledge of blind and low vision assistive technology

 - Knowledge of applicable computer and mobile technology and applications

-- Knowledge of adult education principles
+- Knowledge of adult education principles an asset

 - Demonstrated understanding of vision loss in adults